Muir Woods National Monument

 • Hike at least a mile or two off the valley-floor boardwalk.
 Trail maps are available at the entrance.

-• Learn about fees and passes on the National Park Service website; a group of four adults (16 and older), for instance, will save money buying an annual Muir Woods pass instead of individual tickets.
+• Learn about fees and passes on the National Park Service website; a group of four adults (16 and older), for instance, will save money by buying an annual Muir Woods pass instead of individual tickets.

 Even if you can only arrive at midday on a busy summer Saturday, though, the stopover is worth your time.